onezeroone-dev/OZORegistry-PowerShell-Module/Documentation/Get-OZORegistryKey.md

 This function is part of the [OZORegistry PowerShell Module](../README.md).

 ## Description
-Returns an `OZORegistryKey` object that represents a registry key (whether existing or not).
-The object contains methods for reading, adding, updating, and removing key values; and a method for processing (writing) the changes to the registry.
-This function (and resulting object) is the most robust and flexible use of this module.
+Returns an `OZORegistryKey` object.
+This object may represent a new or existing registry key.
+The object contains methods for [reading, adding, updating, and removing](OZORegistryKey.md#public-methods) key names; and methods for [displaying](OZORegistryKey.md#public-methods) the key and--once all desired changes have been staged--for [processing](OZORegistryKey.md#public-methods) the changes to the key.
+This function (and resulting object) provide the most robust and flexible use of this module.

 ## Syntax
 ```